 The Borg were planned to be insectoid aliens but the special effects budget wouldn't cut it.
-The concept was reused for the Jarada, who we never see on-screen.
+The insectoid aliens seen in "Conspiracy" were in fact planned to be The Borg.

 The writers considered crashing the ship's saucer section on a planet as the cliffhanger ending of Season 6, but the budget didn't allow for it.
 This was eventually used in Star Trek: Generations instead.
 Separating the saucer itself was planned to be a much more common tactic, but again effects expenses meant it was only used four times.
 In addition, halfway through season one it had become painfully obvious that saucer separation was time-consuming and destroyed the pacing, a major issue when it was supposed to happen halfway through dramatic battle sequences.